munificent/craftinginterpreters/book/calls-and-functions.md

 <aside name="name">

-For some reason, humans don't seem to find numeric bytecode offsets particularly illumating in crash dumps.
+For some reason, humans don't seem to find numeric bytecode offsets particularly illuminating in crash dumps.

 </aside>

-This is the first time the "object" module has needed to reference Chunk, so we need an include:
+This is the first time the "object" module has needed to reference Chunk, so we get an include:

 ^code object-include-chunk (1 before, 1 after)

-Like we did with the other object types, we've got some accoutrements to make them a little easier to work with in C. Sort of a poor man's object orientation.
+Like we did with the other object types, we need some accessories to make them easier to work with in C. Sort of a poor man's object orientation.
 First, we'll declare a function to create a new, uh, function:

 ^code new-function-h (3 before, 1 after)